IPv6/haxe-gltf-pffanim2d/README.md

 gLTF does not support non-TRS animation targets.
 So some extra efforts required to make it happen with Blender && gLTF.
 For this purpuse some Nodes are served as "placeholders" for such animations.
 Each Empty (in Blender) can contain Plane (quad) Mesh object with the name "#pff:mask".
-Such object will have special meaning for animation in Starling:
+Plane(Quad) can have origin offset - offset converted to Sprite pivot by default Such object will have special meaning for animation in Starling:
 - ScaleZ = alpha value on parent DisplayObjectContainer
 - Plane (Quad) rectangle = clipping rect for parent DisplayObjectContainer